algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/functional_specifications_review_template.md

 ### 🕵️ What has been quality checked?

-#### **Project Vision and Objectives**
+#### **Vision and Objectives**

-- [ ] Does the document clearly articulate the vision and objectives of the game?
+- [ ] Does the document clearly define the purpose and goals of the product or system?
-- [ ] Are the educational and entertainment aspects well-integrated?
+- [ ] Are the objectives specific, measurable, and actionable?
-- [ ] Are the objectives measurable and actionable?
+- [ ] Does the vision align with stakeholder expectations and project requirements?

-#### **Scope and Out-of-Scope**
+#### **Scope and Boundaries**

-- [ ] Is the scope adequately defined, detailing what the project will and will not cover?
+- [ ] Is the scope of the project clearly outlined?
-- [ ] Are exclusions (e.g., camera-based enigmas, NFC technology) reasonable given the constraints?
+- [ ] Are the inclusions and exclusions detailed and reasonable for the project's constraints?
-- [ ] Is the reasoning for exclusions clear and justified?
+- [ ] Is the reasoning for excluded features or functionality clear and justified?

 #### **Target Audience and Accessibility**

-- [ ] Does the document effectively identify the target audience and their needs?
+- [ ] Does the document effectively identify and address the target audience's needs?
-- [ ] Is the game designed with accessibility and inclusivity in mind (e.g., language support, simplified interactions)?
+- [ ] Are considerations for accessibility and inclusivity adequately described?

 #### **Functional Requirements**

-- [ ] Are the functional requirements for physical and digital components detailed and feasible?
+- [ ] Are the functional requirements clearly defined and unambiguous?
+- [ ] Do they provide enough detail to guide implementation and testing?
-- [ ] Are card types, app features, and integration mechanisms (e.g., code validation, hint systems) clearly described?
+- [ ] Are all critical features and interactions described adequately?

-#### **Game Mechanics**
+#### **System Behavior and Mechanics**

-- [ ] Are the game mechanics well-defined and engaging?
+- [ ] Are the system behaviors or mechanics well-defined and intuitive?
+- [ ] Do they balance usability with complexity to meet user needs?
-- [ ] Are the rules for combining cards, solving puzzles, and progressing intuitive and balanced?
+- [ ] Are they logically consistent with the objectives and vision of the project?
-- [ ] Do the mechanics align with the educational objectives?

 #### **Deliverables and Performance Metrics**

-- [ ] Are the deliverables clearly outlined and achievable within the project’s timeline?
+- [ ] Are the deliverables clearly outlined and achievable within the project timeline?
-- [ ] Do the performance metrics and end-game ranking systems contribute to replayability and user satisfaction?
+- [ ] Are performance metrics defined and actionable for evaluating success?

-#### **Scenario Design and Game Progression**
+#### **Design and Usability**

-- [ ] Are the scenarios and gameplay progression detailed enough to guide development?
-- [ ] Are the tutorial and levels logically connected and engaging?
-- [ ] Does the narrative tie well with the game’s educational goals?
+- [ ] Does the document provide sufficient design references, such as mockups or visual aids?

-#### **Technical and Non-Functional Requirements**

-- [ ] Are the technical requirements (e.g., app functionality, card specifications) realistic and relevant?
+- [ ] Are the design components aligned with the project's goals and user needs?
-- [ ] Do the non-functional requirements (e.g., performance, environmental impact) align with project goals?

-#### **Mockups and Visual Design**

-- [ ] Does the document include sufficient mockups and visual references?
+- [ ] Does the document outline user-friendly interaction methods and workflows?
-- [ ] Do Figma designs and card templates provide actionable guidance for development?
-- [ ] Do visual aids enhance understanding of the gameplay flow?

-#### **Integration and Usability**
+#### **Integration and Compatibility**

+- [ ] Are integration points with other components or systems clearly described?
-- [ ] Is the integration between the physical cards and the digital app seamless and user-friendly?
+- [ ] Are usability and interaction methods efficient and effective?
-- [ ] Is the reliance on alphanumeric codes for interactions efficient?
-- [ ] Do additional features (e.g., visual or audio feedback) enhance the user experience?
+- [ ] Are dependencies or compatibility requirements outlined and justified?

 #### **Testing and Validation**

-- [ ] Does the document outline how the functional specifications will be validated through testing?
+- [ ] Does the document outline a clear strategy for testing and validation?
+- [ ] Are criteria for success and failure defined for key features and behaviors?
+- [ ] Are potential risks or edge cases addressed in the testing plan?

+#### **Clarity and Readability**

-- [ ] Is there a clear plan to test scenarios, mechanics, and interactions to identify potential issues?
+- [ ] Is the document structured in a way that is easy to navigate and understand?

-#### **Clarity and Usability of the Document**
+- [ ] Are technical terms and concepts adequately explained for the intended audience?

-- [ ] Is the document well-organized and easy to navigate?
+- [ ] Does the document include helpful references like glossaries, diagrams, or tables?
-- [ ] Can stakeholders, including developers and QA testers, easily extract actionable insights?
-- [ ] Do the glossary, tables, and diagrams contribute to overall clarity?

-#### **Future Relevance and Scalability**
+#### **Adaptability and Scalability**

-- [ ] Does the document consider the potential for future expansions or iterations?
+- [ ] Does the document account for potential future changes or expansions?
+- [ ] Are provisions made for adding new features or adjusting scope if necessary?
-- [ ] Is the design scalable to allow for new scenarios or updated mechanics in future releases?
+- [ ] Is the system design scalable to handle increased demand or additional use cases?

 ---

 ### 🌍 **Global Suggestions**

-*List any suggestions that apply to the entire document or its overall style.*
+*List any suggestions that apply to the entire document or its overall structure.*

 ---